-Since financial constraints are an important consideration for firms' cash savings decisions (Almeida et al. (2004)), it is possible that our results simply reflect financial constraints.
-To investigate this possibility, we examine whether financial constraints explain the cash savings behavior observed in Table 3.
-Following previous studies, we use credit rating, the WW (Whited and Wu (2006)) index, and the HP (Hadlock and Pierce (2010)) index to define financially constrained and unconstrained firms.
+Since financial constraint is an important consideration for firms' cash saving decisions (Almeida et al. (2004)), it is possible that our results simply reflect financial constraints.
+To investigate this possibility, we examine whether financial constraints explain the cash saving behavior observed in Table 3.
+Following the previous studies, we use credit rating, the WW (Whited and Wu (2006)) index, and the HP (Hadlock and Pierce (2010)) index to define financially constrained and unconstrained firms.
 Financially constrained (unconstrained) firms are defined as those without (with) credit ratings or in the top (bottom) 30 percent of the WW index or the HP index.

-The results in Table 8 Panel A show that both financially constrained and unconstrained firms save more when the COC is relatively low.
-In terms of economic magnitude, one percentage point decrease in the COC is associated with an approximately 9% increase in cash savings relative to the mean for both constrained and unconstrained firms.6 Moreover, the results suggest that external capital is a more important source of cash savings than internal cash flows for both constrained and unconstrained firms.
+The results in Table 8 Panel A show that both financially constrained and unconstrained firms save more when COC is relatively low.
+In terms of economic magnitude, one percentage point decrease in COC is associated with approximately 9% increase in cash savings relative to the mean for both constrained and unconstrained firms.
+Moreover, the results suggest that external capital is a more important source of cash saving than internal cash flows for The average cash saving ratio of constrained and unconstrained firms is 2.06% and 0.83%, respectively.